 Please note: you must bring a laptop computer equipped with the latest version of Adobe Reader and VMware Player.
 See the Prerequisites section for download information.

 The course assumes basic C and C++ programming skills but does not assume an in-depth knowledge of software security.
-The ideas presented apply to various development environments, but the examples are specific to Microsoft Visual Studio and Linux/GCC and the 32-bit Intel Architecture (IA-32).
-Material in this presentation was derived from the Addison-Wesley books Secure Coding in C and C++ and The CERT C Secure Coding Standard.
+The ideas presented apply to various development environments, but the examples are specific to Microsoft Visual Studio and Linux/GCC and the Intel 64-bit and 32-bit Architectures (x86-64 and IA-32).
+Material in this presentation was derived from Secure Coding in C and C++, Second Edition, SEI CERT C Coding Standard (2016 Edition) and SEI CERT C++ Coding Standard (2016 Edition).
+The two SEI CERT Coding Standards, for C and C++, are both available as free downloads.
+To learn more about the CERT Secure Coding eLearning and Professional Certificates, please go to: SEI Certificates

 This course is designed for C and C++ developers.